School’s out for summer! ☀️

 5. Visit an art gallery

 From the words ‘art gallery’, you may picture lots of paintings and photographs hung on the wall, perhaps something most children may not find enjoyable.
-But many different free-entry art galleries feature interactive events, perfect for the fascinated little ones.
+But many different free-entry art galleries feature epic immersive events, perfect for fascinating your little ones.

 Use the Money Saving Expert tool to find free galleries or check out our top picks of the best art galleries in the UK here.